renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/ubuntu.md

 # Ubuntu
-Trivy supports these scanners for OS packages.
+Vul supports these scanners for OS packages.

 |    Scanner    | Supported |
 | :-----------: | :-------: |